 I realized I’d forgotten to add water to the flowers my mom had bought for the centerpiece.
 But that Genevieve didn’t offer to help, at my mother’s table, was too much.
 I got up, took the piece, went to the kitchen and re-cut it and filled it with water.

-Afterwards, while the kids went downstairs to play, and the women and Dillon did the dishes, I sat with my uncle on the couch, drinking scotch.
+Afterwards, while the kids went downstairs to play, and my aunt and mother and Dillon did the dishes, I sat with my uncle on the couch, drinking scotch.

 “It’s too fucked to explain.
 Classified too.”

 “I know.
-I just don’t want to see him on the other side of the lines.”
+I just don’t want to see him end up on their side.”

-We were quiet for a while.
 It was a terrible thought, but nothing seemed too outlandish to be impossible anymore.
-Eventually I asked:
+I asked, to change the subject:

-“Did he tell you about her family before they got married?”
+“Did my dad tell you about her family before they got married?”

 My uncle looked surprised.
 “You’re dad?
-Shit, Genevieve and Vera fucking loved him.
+Of course.
+And shit, Genevieve and Vera fucking loved him.
 The husky professor.
 He never told you that?
-They never thought their little artist sister would ever marry someone, let alone someone like your dad.”
+They never thought their little artist sister would ever marry someone like your dad.”